gauthking/NFT_MINTtool/README.md

 # NFT_MINTtool
 <h2>GUI Automation used for MINTING my NFTs on OpenSea</h2>

-<div style = "font-bold">DON'T RUN THIS PROJECT AS IT WAS SET TO MATCH MY SCREEN PREFERENCES AND OTHER SETTINGS.</div>
+<div style = "font-weight: bold;">DON'T RUN THIS PROJECT AS IT WAS SET TO MATCH MY SCREEN PREFERENCES AND OTHER SETTINGS.</div>
 Main Purpose of this repository is to get some basic reference and ideas from the code.
 So this simple python GUI Automation program was created to MINT my NFTs on OpenSea NFT Marketplace.